Peggy Noonan: Reception

 While Noonan's speechwriting has been praised, her books and Wall Street Journal columns have been the source of criticism and mockery.
 Critics have singled out her reliance on personal anecdotes to make broad assertions about current events and changes in American politics and society.
+During Hurricane Katrina, Noonan called for looters in New Orleans to be shot.
+Henry Giroux called it a "barely coded rationale to shoot low-income Black people."